urbit/docs/using/sail-and-udon.md

 Hoon source file, in which case it will be parsed into a tree of HTML nodes using Hoon's XML-templating syntax, Sail.

-This document is itself written in Udon, and its source file is of the Udon `.udon` extension.
-As such, we use some `formatted text` to make it clear what is and isn't code, and to display that code to you instead of actually using its semantics for formatting.

 There are quite a few similarities between Udon and the CommonMark standard, but there are enough differences that you shouldn't rely on existing knowledge of the latter.
 Udon generally supports only one syntax for each type of HTML node it emits.
 Udon is also stricter than
 Markdown: some syntax errors will prevent the file from being parsed at all.

-We provide a few simple examples [here](#examples) of how to publish Udon files using our web interface.
+## Testing Udon

+Udon files use the `.udon` file extension, but for this entry-level guide, we will use the `frontpage.hoon` method that we are already familiar with.

+To test out Udon, put a `;>` under the `^-  manx` in your `frontpage.hoon` file, and then put all your Udon code under that `;>`.
+Then run `|commit %home` in the Dojo.
+If you've already run the `|serve` command code from the first section, the new content should appear at `localhost/test`.

 ## Udon Syntax

 ### Front Matter

+> Note: The Front Matter section only applies to .udon files, and not the frontpage.hoon testing method.

-The first thing on your file is a chunk of code called the front matter.
+The first thing on a `.udon` file is a chunk of code called the front matter.
 It contains metadata about your page, such as date, title, and position relative to sibling pages.